 Explore Hybrid Options

 Another option for busy college students is a hybrid program combining online coursework and classroom instruction.
 According to the website for Northwestern Michigan College, this arrangement offers students the flexibility of online learning with the benefit of personal interaction in the classroom.
 This can be a particularly helpful option for training that requires hands-on experience, such as teaching or health care degree programs.
 Many hybrid programs offer at least half of the coursework online.

 Get Job Training

-Community colleges tend to partner with local businesses to provide the training those companies need to produce skilled workers.
+Community colleges partner with local businesses to provide the training those companies need to produce skilled workers.
 This job training may be a part of a complete degree program, or it may be one or two training courses specifically designed for an employer in the area.
 This is an excellent way to hone professional skills without investing time and money into a full degree program.

 With the need to get more displaced workers into in-demand jobs today, many community colleges are now offering accelerated job training options that can be completed quickly.
-For example, St. Louis Community College offers a wide range of accelerated job training programs to equip students for industries like energy technology, laboratory science, audio visual production and business technology.
-The program offerings at this school may fluctuate, based on the current needs of the local workforce.
+For example, St. Louis Community College offers a wide range of accelerated job training programs to equip students for industries like energy technology, laboratory science, audio-visual production, and business technology.
+The program offerings at this school may fluctuate based on the current needs of the local workforce.

 Many community colleges today offer students the ability to study abroad for a semester or two.
 The website for Bergen Community College in New Jersey lists a number of benefits of study abroad programs, including the ability to gain a global perspective within your field of study and the opportunity to experience other cultures firsthand to gain a better understanding of them.
 Study abroad programs can venture to nearly any location around the globe, helping students understand their own place in the developing global market.

 The options in study abroad programs through local community colleges may be diverse, ranging from trips to Western European countries to the far reaches of Asia.
-Some of the programs that have been offered by community colleges in the past include treks to Vietnam, Beijing, Costa Rica and Australia.
+Some of the past programs that community colleges have offered include treks to Vietnam, Beijing, Costa Rica, and Australia.
 Programs may be tied to studies in history or geography, or they may be used to enrich world language studies.
 Programs may also vary in terms of the length of the trip, ranging from a single week to an entire semester.

 Like other special programs offered through community colleges, many study abroad programs may have specific requirements students must meet before they can be eligible for the program.
-For example, the study abroad program at Bergen Community College requires students to have one semester of classes at the college under their belts, and a minimum GPA of 2.5.
+For example, the study abroad program at Bergen Community College requires students to have one semester of classes at the college under their belts and a minimum GPA of 2.5.
 Some study abroad programs may require an even higher GPA.
 In addition, students may need to have current full-time status and be in good standing with the school.

 Learn Something New

 Adults interested in picking up a new hobby or expanding their knowledge in a specific area of interest may find exactly what they are looking for at the local community college.
 Whether you want to explore science, music, or art appreciation, the closest campus may have what you want.
 You can also indulge your passion for cooking, photography, or gardening with courses taught by professors accustomed to teaching adults in an academic format.

 These courses typically do not offer college credit, so there are no grades or tests to worry about.
 In addition, non-credit courses can usually be taken whether or not the student has any previous college coursework on his transcript.
 The classes typically do not assign work outside the classroom, nor do instructors have attendance or participation requirements.
 Students interested in these types of classes usually need to contact the department of continuing education, rather than the admissions office, to find out how to register.